boazsegev/plezi-website/docs/guides/async_helpers.html.md

 A word, before we continue, about HTTP streaming, SSE (Server Side Events), long polling and friends.

 Plezi is a Rack based framework (starting with Plezi 0.14.0).
-This, sadly, means that HTTP streaming, SSE and long polling are very hard to achive.
+This, sadly, means that HTTP streaming, SSE and long polling are very hard to achieve.

-On the bright side, Plezi make Websockets easy to implement (and yes, it's easy to use websockets to stream long responses), allowing us to utilize a more optimized solution for accomplishing the same goal.
+On the bright side, Plezi make WebSockets easy to implement (and yes, it's easy to use WebSockets to stream long responses), allowing us to utilize a more optimized solution for accomplishing the same goal.

 Having said that, whatever "hacks" normally used with Rack for initiating HTTP streaming, SSE or long polling connections should work (or fail) in the same way.